 There may be indeed a symbiosis (living and working together to mutual advantage and encouragement) between the Lord’s church and these other organisations.
 But when people create hybrid organisations that are partly church and partly something else, the admixture soon turns into a monster.

-The church is "neither Jew nor Greek, bond nor free, male nor female, for you are all one in Christ Jesus" (Galatians 3:26-29).
+The congregation of God is "neither Jew nor Greek, bond nor free, male nor female, for you are all one in Christ Jesus" (Galatians 3:26-29).
 Let’s ensure that we design special group activities to encourage rather than detract from that mark of the church we call "unity" (Ephesians 4:3).

 Most "pet projects" start relatively small and are innocent of appearance.
 But what will your pet project be like if and when it catches on and grows a thousandfold?
 An application of the saying, "A little leaven leavens the whole lump" may be appropriate (Galatians 5:9).